French Algeria: Under the Fourth Republic (1946–58)

 Many Algerians had fought as French soldiers during the Second World War.
 Thus Algerian Muslims felt that it was even more unjust that their votes were not equal to those of the other Algerians, especially after 1947 when the Algerian Assembly was created.
 This assembly was composed of 120 members.
 Algerian Muslims, representing about 6.85 million people, could designate 50% of the Assembly members, while 1,150,000 non-Muslim Algerians could designate the other half.
 Moreover, a massacre occurred in Sétif on 8 May 1945.
 It opposed Algerians who were demonstrating for their national claim to the French Army.
 After skirmishes with police, Algerians killed about 100 French.
-The French army retaliated harshly, resulting in the deaths of approximately 6,000 Algerians.
+The French army retaliated harshly, resulting in the deaths of approximately 6,000 to 45,000 Algerians.
 This triggered a radicalization of Algerian nationalists and could be considered the beginning of the Algerian War.

 In 1956, about 512,000 French soldiers were in Algeria.
 No resolution was imaginable in the short term.
 An overwhelming majority of French politicians were opposed to the idea of independence while independence was gaining ground in Muslim Algerians' minds.
 France was deadlocked and the Fourth Republic collapsed over this dispute.